Massachusetts sets new requirements for migrants, to open Chelsea Soldiers’ Home site

 BOSTON — Starting next month, the former Chelsea Soldiers’ Home will be used as a “safety-net site” amid a migrant crisis as Massachusetts officials have set new requirements for families being housed at state overflow sites.

 The new rules will require families staying at “safety-net sites” in Massachusetts to recertify monthly and “demonstrate action toward getting work permits, jobs and housing,” state officials said Monday.
-Approximately 240 families are currently living in state overflow sites.
+Approximately 240 families are currently living in state overflow sites, while 7,500 families reside in Emergency Assistance shelters.

 Monday’s announcement came as the state’s Emergency Assistance family shelter system has been operating at capacity for months amid a large influx of migrants to the Bay State.